-In connection with a Securities Purchase Agreement dated September 23, 2004, we issued 2,250,000 warrants to purchase shares of common stock.
+In connection with a Securities Purchase Agreement dated September 23, 2004, we have issued 750,000 warrants to purchase shares of common stock and we are obligated to issue an additional 1,500,000 warrants to purchase shares of common stock.
 The warrants are exercisable until five years from the date of issuance at a purchase price of \$0.50 per share.